Meet with us wherever you are! Schedule through B-Successful and we'll send you a Zoom link. See you online soon!

 Be sure to check Restrictions for a course by going onto BU Brain and clicking on the course title.
 At the bottom of the page, restrictions for the course will be listed.

-If a course is restricted, you must meet the prerequisites for the course before you are able to register for the course.
+If a course is restricted, you must meet the prerequisites for the course before you are able to register.
 If you are having credits for the prerequisite transferred in, but the credits do not yet appear on your Binghamton University transcript, please email email@example.com.

 How can I register for independent study credits?
 (PSYC 397)

 Complete the PSYC 397 Independent Study registration form online.
 You must be logged into your browser using your B-mail account in order for the form to work correctly.

-An email will be sent to the professor supervising your Independent Study, requesting confirmation for the position and for the number of credits you are requesting.
+An email will be sent to the professor supervising your Independent Study, requesting confirmation for the position and for the number of credits you will receive.
 Please complete this form carefully.
-If you would like to register for PSYC 395 Internship in the Psychology Clinic, please use this form and select Professor Harding as the supervisor.
+If you would like to register for PSYC 395 Internship in the Psychology Clinic, please use this form.

 Note: Be sure to submit these forms early.
 Students who want to register for 4 credits of independent study after the add/drop deadline will need to file a late add petition through Harpur and pay the late add fee.
 See the Harpur Forms and Petitions page for information on Late Add petitions.
 It is possible to register for 2 credits of independent study a couple weeks after the regular add/drop deadline.
 Please email Psyreg@binghamton.edu to verify the deadline for 2 credit late registration.

 How can I register for a teaching assistantship?
 (PSYC 391)

 Complete the PSYC 391 Teaching Assistant registration form online.
 You must be logged into your browser using your B-mail account in order for the form to work correctly.